Large Star/Rose Extra Dimension with Small Leaves/Petals: Star/Rose Extra Dimension

-In order to study a field theory on $\mathcal{K}_N = \mathcal{S}_N$ or $\mathcal{R}_N$ with localized interactions at the vertices, one needs to define a distribution theory on these metric graphs.
+In this subsection, we consider distributions acting on functions defined on a star/rose graph by ignoring the 4D transverse dimensions, but it is straightforward to generalize our discussion to the case of 5D fields.
 To be general, we allow the test functions to be discontinuous at the junction.
 The usual Schwartz's distribution theory \cite{Schwartz1, Schwartz2} is thus not suitable and one should consider instead a generalization on metric graphs of Kurasov's distribution theory \cite{KURASOV1996297}.
-Up to our knowledge, such a generalization on metric graphs was not considered in the literature.
-We will thus define in this subsection the objects we need for our study.
+To our knowledge, such a generalization on metric graphs was not considered in the literature.
+We will thus define in this subsection the objects we need for our study.\\

 \paragraph{Function on $\mathcal{K}_N$ --} A complex function $f$ on the metric graph $\mathcal{K}_N$ is defined as:

 For each $i \in \llbracket 1, N \rrbracket$, we define a function:

 \begin{itemize} \item $f$ is continuous/differentiable at $(y,i)=(y_0,i_0)$ if $f_{i_0}$ is continuous/differentiable at $y=y_0$.
 The derivative of $f$ at $(y,i)=(y_0,i_0)$ is $\partial_y f(y,i) \equiv \partial_y f_i(y)$. \item $f$ is continuous across the junction if